nodejs/node/doc/api/documentation.markdown

 wish to do programmatic things with the documentation.

-Every `.html` and `.json` file is generated based on the corresponding `.markdown` file in the `doc/api/` folder in node's source tree.
+Every `.html` and `.json` file is generated based on the corresponding `.markdown` file in the `doc/api/` folder in node’s source tree.
 The documentation is generated using the `tools/doc/generate.js` program.
 The HTML template is located at `doc/template.html`.